sarulab-speech/SaSLaW/README.md

 # SaSLaW Corpus
-This repository presents the dialogue speech corpus with audio-visual egocentric information.
+This repository introduces our new dialogue speech corpus with audio-visual egocentric information.

 The corpus name is the abbreviation of "**S**o, what **a**re you **S**peaking, **L**istening, **a**nd **W**atching?"